ImageMagick/Usage-Markdown/quantize/index.md

 [![\[IM Output\]](colors_monochrome.gif)](colors_monochrome.gif)

-However the result will not be the same as using "`-monochrome`", as we didn't convert the image to grey-scale first.
+However, the result will not be the same as using "`-monochrome`", as we didn't convert the image to grey-scale first.

-Instead the image was dithered directly between the two non-grey color values chosen.
+Instead, the image was dithered directly between the two non-grey color values chosen.
-That is the best two colors is selected to dither the image with, rather than two gray-scale brightness levels.
+That is, the best two colors are selected to dither the image with, rather than two gray-scale brightness levels.
-Consequently it will produce a better result for say image that only uses colors of about the same gray-scale 'level'.
+Consequently, it will produce a better result for, say, an image that only uses colors of about the same gray-scale 'level'.

-Here for example we use "`-colors`", as well as a "`-monochrome`" bitmap dithering operator, on a red-blue gradient.
+Here, for example, we use "`-colors`", as well as a "`-monochrome`" bitmap dithering operator, on a red-blue gradient.
-As you can so you can see that the results are not the same.
+As you can see, the results are not the same.

 ~~~
 convert -size 20x640 gradient:red-blue -rotate 90    gradient_rb.png